boehs/oasis/HTML Notes.md

 ### Defaults

-It's important to know that divisions often appear white because the default color of the body is also white even though obviously they're transparent because what happens if you line a div on top of another one.
+It's important to know that divisions often appear white because the default color of the body is also white.
 It's important to remember that they're transparent unless you specify the `background` property.
 This came up when I believe that `z-index` wasn't working properly and I assumed that the index didn't apply to background colors